 HIV/AIDS Prevalence among American Indians

-As of December 31st 2012, there were 132 American Indians living with HIV/AIDS in Minnesota.
-Although this only accounts for 2 percent of persons living with HIV/AIDS in Minnesota, American Indian persons have more than twice the rate of people living with HIV than white, non-Hispanic persons (238.2 per 100,000 persons and 87.4 per 100,000 persons respectively).
+As of December 31st 2013, there were 132 American Indians living with HIV/AIDS in Minnesota.
+Although this only accounts for 2 percent of persons living with HIV/AIDS in Minnesota, American Indian persons have more than twice the rate of people living with HIV than white (1), non-Hispanic persons (216.7 per 100,000 persons and 88.6 per 100,000 persons respectively).

 HIV Diagnoses among American Indians

-Over the past ten years, new infections among American Indians has remained relatively low with an average of 8 new diagnoses a year with lows of 4 diagnoses in 2005 and 2011 and a high of 12 diagnoses in 2010.
-In 2012, there were 10 HIV/AIDS diagnoses among American Indians, five each male and female.
+Over the past ten years, new infections among American Indians has remained relatively low with an average of 7 new diagnoses a year with lows of 4 diagnoses in 2005 and 2011 and a high of 12 diagnoses in 2010.
+In 2013, there were 6 HIV/AIDS diagnoses among American Indians, five male and one female.

 Gender and Mode of Exposure

-Of the 16 American Indian males diagnosed between 2010 and 2012, 54 percent had an estimated mode of exposure of MSM, 23 percent MSM/IDU, 15 percent IDU and 8 percent heterosexual contact.
-Of the 11 American Indian females diagnosed between 2010 and 2012, 90 percent had an estimated mode of exposure of heterosexual contact and 10 percent IDU.
-However, the number of cases among American Indian men and women during the years 2010-2012 are insufficient to make further generalizations regarding risk.
+Of the 13 American Indian males diagnosed between 2011 and 2013, 50% had an estimated mode of exposure of MSM, 30% IDU, 10% MSM/IDU, and 8%heterosexual contact with someone with or at risk for HIV infection.
+Of the 11 American Indian females diagnosed between 2011 and 2013, % had an estimated mode of exposure of heterosexual contact with someone with or at risk for HIV infection and 10% IDU.

-Compared to other race/ethnicities, HIV positive American Indian persons living with HIV/AIDS, have a higher percentage of people living in Greater Minnesota at 19 percent.
+Compared to other race/ethnicities, HIV positive American Indian persons living with HIV/AIDS have a higher percentage of people living in Greater Minnesota (outside the 11-county metro area) at 20%.
 This is not surprising since there are several Indian reservations in Greater Minnesota.

 HIV Treatment Cascade among American Indians

-There were 122 HIV positive American Indians included in the HIV Treatment Cascade (PDF: 952KB/2 pages) analyses.
+There were 112 HIV positive American Indians included in the HIV Treatment Cascade analyses.
 Compared to the overall treatment cascade in Minnesota, American Indians have a higher percentage in retention in care, but lower percent of the population virally suppressed.
-There were too few HIV/AIDS diagnoses among American Indians in 2011 to display a bar for retention in care.